aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   guidance for more detailed information.
 - determine which version to upgrade to.  find the latest stable kubernetes version using os package manager ('apt' as the exam is based on ubuntu):
-- useful to mark the versions of kubeadm, kubectl and kubelet before you begin.

-- `kubectl get node`, will give you the version your nodes are running on.
+- `kubectl get node`: will give you the version your nodes are running on.

+- useful to mark the versions of kubeadm, kubectl and kubelet before you begin:
+  `sudo apt-mark hold kubeadm kubelet kubectl`

 - update the package data for apt, `sudo apt update`

-- check your current versions,`sudo kubeadm version` `kubectl version --short`
+- check your current versions,`sudo kubeadm version`, `sudo kubelet --version`,`kubectl version --short`

 - find the latest kubernetes package available. it should look like 1.21.x-00, where x is the latest patch.
-`sudo apt-cache kubeadm`
+`sudo apt-cache madison kubeadm`

 - remove the hold placed on kubeadm,`sudo apt-mark unhold kubeadm`